LilJuiceBox491/RetroBot/README.md

 ---

 # License
-Before forking this repository, please be sure to refer to it's `LICENSE`.
+Before forking or cloning this repository, please be sure to refer to it's `LICENSE`.
 This project is open source and you're free to use any of it's source as long as you abide by it's license.

 TL;DR:
 You are free to distribute this repository, altered or not, commercially or not, as long as you agree to the following: